starg3n/starg3n.github.io/README.md

-# ☆ starg3n ☆
+# ☆ starg3n homepage ☆
-Media and Video Game archive site
+☆ not like the other unblocked games sites ☆
-  - sm64
+  - ☆ sm64 ☆
-  - hl1
+  - ☆ hl1 ☆
-  -
+  - ☆ gba emulator ☆